supperhellokitty20/CPUScheduler/README.md

 ## TO DO:

 1. Implement system with three algorithms :
-* (1) Preemptive Shortest-Job-First (SJF) Scheduling Algorithm, when the Arrival Time, and Burst Time are given for each process;
+* (1) Preemptive Shortest-Job-First (SJF) Scheduling Algorithm, when the Arrival Time, and Burst Time are given for each process; ( DONE )

 * (2) Round Robin (RR) Scheduling Algorithm. when the Arrival Time, Burst Time, and Time Quantum are given for each process;